3for1hund-sudo/homeassistant-udmx-artnet-bridge/README.md

 Native USB Microcontrollers (True uDMX)The Chip: Usually an Atmel AVR Atmega8 or Atmega88 microcontroller.
  How it works: The chip runs the open-source uDMX firmware.
  It talks directly to your computer using native USB commands instead of pretending to be a serial COM port.
-Compatibility: Yes, this is a true uDMX device.

-The udmx dmx dongles, are often the cheap clones.
+The udmx dmx dongles, are often the cheap clones. dmx dongles with FTDI chips, wont work.